 Frida Kahlo’s autobiographical work has been an important key during research of narrative artwork.
 Her painting of The dream, the bed (1940), I found particularly mesmeric as the artist is also the viewer and death is not a taboo subject as in our culture but is celebrated in Mexico ( Day of the Dead).
 The vines and flowers I felt alluded to new life, creation and growth.
-This made me reflect on the Yew leaves fallen from a tree of our ancient culture that I had infused my painting with, except mine I felt was a marker for time.
+This made me reflect on the Yew tree symbol of our ancient culture that I had infused my painting with, except mine I felt was a marker for time.

 This portrait was painted by Frida Kahlo after the death of her father and she continued to work on it for over a decade.
 The inscription commemorates him fighting against Hitler and also suffering from epilepsy.
 Kahlo painted him in sepia which reflects his role as a photographer and could be read as his artistic influence upon her.
-This I found interesting because I had created a partner painting for Crow Mother, using a sepia photograph of my father and the idea of the battle, both internal and external with addiction that he struggled with and caused him to lose his life nearly fifty years ago.
-In some ways, I felt that he was the original wild and damaged creature in ‘Crow Mother’ that mum was trying to save.
+This I found interesting because I had created a partner painting for ‘Crow Mother’, using a sepia photograph of my father and the idea of the battle, both internal and external with addiction that he struggled with and ultimately lost nearly fifty years ago.
+In some ways, I felt that he was the original wild and damaged creature in ‘Crow Mother’ that mum was nursing.
 There was a link.
 Again across time.

-I have been working on a canvas that I’ve lately come to call ‘Crow daughter’.
+Alongside the pulp paintings at Salford, I have been working on a canvas that I’ve lately come to call ‘Crow daughter’.
 Inspired by a dream I had several years ago which I recorded in a journal.
 In the dream, I was taken up by a huge murder of crows that carried me across a kind of surreal, seething landscape where faces surged out of the earth towards me.
 The feeling accompanying the dream was one of complete protection by the unlikely feathered allies and a new perspective.
 The end of the dream had a strange announcement that I had seventeen years left.

 Following the Crow Mother portrait based on a childhood memory of Mum nursing a crow when I was younger and releasing it back to the wild, I felt that this was a natural autobiographical development and had the urge to create Crow Daughter as part of this body of work.
-Where mum protected, nursed and nurtured the crow; this was like a reversal where I was being held, carried, protected by the crows and shown a different dream perspective that seemed to embody the changing passage of time on Earth.
+Where mum protected, nursed and nurtured the crow; this was like a reversal where I was being held, carried, protected by the crows and shown a different dream perspective that seemed to embody the changing landscape and passage of time on Earth.

 I struggled with the idea of perspective as I was essentially the experiencer of the dream.
 I decided to change the perspective to that of standing outside of myself as a viewer to reflect time and distance between me and the dream, to give the viewer more range and opportunity for perception of key elements such as the changing face in the Earth and myself carried by crows across the dream landscape.
 I had no preconceived idea of how this work would evolve and allowed it to develop intuitively.
-Having attended life drawing classes at Salford School of Art and Media, during which we explored colour theory and discussed classical techniques with the ‘life painting’ tutor (as painting has been the focus this semester), technically, I would now describe this as a high key painting.
+Having attended life drawing classes at Salford School of Art and Media, during which we explored colour theory and discussed classical techniques with the ‘life painting’ tutor; Chris Clements (as painting has been the focus this semester), technically, I would now describe this as a high key painting.